Resource-Efficient Neural Networks for Embedded Systems: Introduction

 Machine learning is a key technology in the 21\textsuperscript{st} century and the main contributing factor for many recent performance boosts in computer vision, natural language processing, speech recognition and signal processing.
 Today, the main application domain and comfort zone of machine learning applications is the ``virtual world'', as found in recommender systems, stock market prediction, and social media services.
 However, we are currently witnessing a transition of machine learning moving into ``the wild'', where most prominent examples are autonomous navigation for personal transport and delivery services, and the Internet of Things (IoT).
 Evidently, this trend opens several real-world challenges for machine learning engineers.

-Current machine learning approaches prove particularly effective when big amounts of data and ample computing resources are available.
+Current machine learning approaches prove particularly effective when large amounts of data and ample computing resources are available.
 However, in real-world applications the computing infrastructure during the operation phase is typically limited, which effectively rules out most of the current resource-hungry machine learning approaches.
-There are several key challenges --- illustrated in Figure~\ref{fig:eff_class} --- which have to be jointly considered to facilitate machine learning in real-world applications: \begin{description} \item[Representational efficiency] The model complexity, i.e., the number of model parameters, should match the (usually limited) resources in deployed systems, in particular regarding memory footprint. \item[Computational efficiency] The computational cost of performing inference should match the (usually limited) resources in deployed systems, and exploit the available hardware optimally in terms of time and energy.
-For instance, power constraints are key for autonomous and embedded systems, as the device lifetime for a given battery charge needs to be maximized, or constraints set by energy harvesters need to be met. \item[Prediction quality] The focus of classical machine learning is mostly on optimizing the prediction quality of the models.
-For embedded devices, model complexity versus prediction quality trade-offs must be considered to achieve good prediction performance while simultaneously reducing computational complexity and memory requirements. \end{description} In this article, we review the state of the art in machine learning with regard to these real-world requirements.
-We focus on deep neural networks (DNNs), the currently predominant machine learning models.
-We formally define DNNs in Section \ref{sec:background} and give a brief introduction to the most prominent building blocks, such as dropout and batch normalization.
+There are several key challenges---illustrated in Figure~\ref{fig:eff_class}---which have to be jointly considered to facilitate machine learning in real-world applications: \begin{description} \item[Representational efficiency] The model complexity in terms of memory footprint should match the (usually limited) resources in deployed systems.
+Model complexity is mainly governed by the employed model and its number of parameters.
+The selected numerical representations and sparsity in the parameters may also have an impact on the memory footprint and, therefore, contribute to the representational efficiency. \item[Computational efficiency] The computational cost of performing inference should match the (usually limited) resources in deployed systems and exploit the available hardware optimally in terms of time and energy.
+Computational efficiency, in particular, also includes mapping the representational efficiency to available hardware structures.
+This is in contrast to theoretical inference costs, such as numbers of parameters and required mathematical operations, that often do not reflect inference running time on real hardware well.
+Furthermore, power constraints are key for autonomous and embedded systems, as the device lifetime for a given battery charge needs to be maximized, or constraints set by energy harvesters need to be met. \item[Prediction quality] The focus of classical machine learning is mostly on optimizing the prediction quality of the models.
+For embedded devices, model complexity versus prediction quality trade-offs must be considered to achieve good prediction performance while simultaneously reducing computational complexity and memory requirements. \end{description}

+In this regard, resource-efficient neural networks for embedded systems are concerned with the trade-off between prediction quality and resource efficiency (i.e., representational efficiency and computational efficiency).
+This is highlighted in Figure~\ref{fig:eff_class}.
+Note that this requires observing overall constraints such as prediction quality as well as inference latency and/or throughput, chip area and power consumption.